MERCYGATUNE/MORINGA-GEN-AI-Capstone/README.md

 # Hello World Next.js App

-A super simple Next.js application displaying "Hello World, This is Mercy" - perfect for beginners!
+A super simple Next.js application displaying "Hello World, This is Mercy".

 ## 🎯 What This App Does

 - Displays a beautiful "Hello World, This is Mercy" message
-- Uses modern CSS with gradients and glassmorphism effects
+- Uses modern CSS with gradients and glassmorphism effects.
 - Demonstrates basic Next.js component structure
 - Fully responsive design